 Position and activitiesMonique Ruzicka-Rossier is an EPFL-SIA architect, a FSU Town and Regional Planner, and has a PhD in Economical and Social Sciences.
 In 1999 she joined EPFL, ENAC Faculty (Faculté de lEnvironnement naturel architectural et construit) to develop researches on town and regional planning instruments whereas relations between the academic and professional worlds should be strengthen.
 Her major concerns are sustainable urban process and design in Europe and Asia, and focus on actorsparticipation.
 She teaches Urbanism, Urban and Regional Planning to ENAC students (sections of architecture, civil engineering, and environmental science and engineering).

 From 2006 to 2013, she was member of the board of ENAC faculty EPFL.
 Since 2012 she is co-responsible for the minor Territorial development and urbanism.
+Since 2015 she is head of coordination for the inter- transdisciplinary teaching program of the ENAC faculty "PROJETER ENSEMBLE".

 She advises municipalities on urban and regional planning.
 She served as a juge assesseur in the Tribunal administratif of the canton de Vaud, as an officer in an executive Swiss communal government, and as a steering committees member of an institution for elderly.
 She is member of the SIA Kommission Normen für die Raumplanung, VNR-Verein Normen für die Raumplanung, and ASPAN-SO-Association Suisse pour lAménagement National - Suisse Occidentale.